 NuScale Power, LLC was officially incorporated in 2007.
 However, development of the original reactor concept was initiated in 2000 as a collaborative project with Oregon State University, the Idaho National Engineering and Environmental Laboratory, and Nexant.
 The original concept, designated as the “Multi-Application Small Light-Water Reactor” (MASLWR), was refined by OSU after the conclusion of the initial 3-year project and became the basis for the NuScale design.

 Since becoming NuScale’s majority investor and a key strategic partner for engineering, procurement and construction services in October 2011, it has provided most of the private financial backing for NuScale.
 As of the end of 2017, Fluor has invested over $475 million in NuScale.
 Several other key strategic partners also provide a small portion of NuScale’s financial backing.
-In December 2013, the U.S. Department of Energy announced their selection of NuScale Power under a competitive funding opportunity as the sole recipient of up to $226M in a financial assistance cost share award for the purpose of accelerating NuScale’s design development and certification by the U.S. Nuclear Regulatory Commission enabling potential deployment of the first plant by 2026.
+In December 2013, the U.S. Department of Energy announced their selection of NuScale Power under a competitive funding opportunity as the sole recipient of up to $226M in a financial assistance cost share award for the purpose of accelerating NuScale’s design development and certification by the U.S. Nuclear Regulatory Commission for expected deployment of the first NuScale 12-module plant by 2027.

 NuScale has been very active in its pursuit of patent protection for the many innovations contained within our design.
 With over 400 patents granted or pending in 19 countries, the number of patent filings continues to increase as innovative engineering solutions are developed throughout the plant design.

 There is substantial international interest in small modular reactors and in the NuScale design specifically.
 We are actively pursuing this global market opportunity estimated by some to be as much as $550B.